pjbriggs/fusebox/README.md

 fusebox
 =======

+Implements a number of different read-only FUSE virtual file systems (VFS):

+ * `passthrough` VFS providing read-only access to an existing directory structure;
-Implements a FUSE virtual file system that can be used to create a read-only arbitrary artifical filesystem with fine-grained access to individual files for users.
+ * `mapped` VFS providing a read-only arbitrary artifical filesystem with fine-grained access to individual files for users.

 **This implementation is a proof-of-principle, not a production system.**